ozkangurhan/motokobootcamp2023/day2/questions.md

  #<a id="questions"> 🙋 Questions </a>

-1. Who controls the ledger canister?
+1.Who controls the ledger canister?
 A: Account owner

 What is the subnet of the canister with the id:…?
 How many nodes are running on this subnet?